madronalabs/madronalib/README.md

 Building
 ----------

-Madronalib is currently used alongside the JUCE library to build the Madrona Labs plugins and the Soundplane application.
-Work is ongoing to remove the dual-licensed JUCE dependencies.
-The default build does not include these modules.
-For building only the new code independently of JUCE, use the default settings as follows:
+Madronalib can be built with the default settings as follows:

 	mkdir build
 	cd build